 Equine Recurrent Uveitis

 Equine Recurrent Uveitis (ERU), also known as moon blindness, is characterized by episodes of inflammation of the middle layer of the eye.
-This inflammation results in intraocular changes and can lead to the development of cataracts, glaucoma and eventually complete loss of vision.
+This inflammation results in intraocular changes and can lead to the development of cataracts, glaucoma, and eventually complete loss of vision.
 ERU is the most common cause of blindness in horses.
-The Appaloosa breed is commonly affected by this ocular condition and the focus of this project is to determine the inherited risk factors in this and other breeds.
+The Appaloosa and related breeds are commonly affected by a particular form of ERU, known as insidious uveitis, and the focus of this project is to determine the inherited risk factors in these breeds.
+We are also working to identify the genetic components of ERU in other breeds, including Icelandic horses and warmbloods.

 Bilateral Corneal Stroma Loss

 Bilateral corneal stromal loss (BCSL), a corneal disorder that affects Friesian horses, is characterized by bilaterally symmetrical regions of corneal stromal loss that are not typically associated with inflammation or trauma.
 If left untreated, the cornea can perforate and cause permanent damage leaving vision compromised.
 Bilateral disorders occurring in a single breed are often inherited.
-Thus, investigating the genetics of this disorder in the horse may inform clinical management and breeding decisions.
+This condition has been reported in Friesian horses.
+Thus, investigating the genetics of this disorder in the Frisian horse may inform clinical management and breeding decisions.

-Distichiasis is a condition where eye lashes grow abnormally from the inner margins of the eyelid.
+Distichiasis is a condition where eyelashes grow abnormally from the inner margins of the eyelid.
 These aberrant lashes can cause corneal ulcers and result in vision loss.
-While rare in horses, the Friesian breed appears to have a breed predilection for this disease suggesting a genetic mechanism is likely responsible.
+While rare in horses, the Friesian breed has a breed predilection for this disease supporting a genetic basis.
+The Bellone laboratory identified a 16-kilobase deletion of DNA from a region on horse chromosome 13 that was strongly associated with disease (Hisey et al., 2020).
+The VGL now offers a test for this DNA variant.
+Currently, the team is working to better understand the functional consequences of this large deletion.

 Dr. Bellone is equally passionate about training both graduate and undergraduate students.